genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/SpecifyLookupPath.md

 ![Adding a second Lookup Path Step.](../../images/MultiStepLuPathDefn.png)

 Care should be taken when building paths with respect to required data format conversions.
 GenevaERS joins use binary compares, meaning it matches byte for byte the key to a potential target record.
 Joins on numeric keys can fail if the source field formats do not match the target formats.
 GenevaERS will perform the necessary data conversations in the logic table when building keys to convert field formats if they are specified properly in the Look-up Path definition.

+For a more detailed description of lookup paths go to [Overview of Lookup Paths](../OverviewLookupPaths.md).